 All transplants take place in the BMT Inpatient Unit and the Day Hospital, where patients have access to a complete team of physicians and support staff that focus exclusively on blood and marrow transplants.

-A bone marrow transplant is more like a transfusion, and no surgery is involved.
+A stem cell (or bone marrow) transplant is more like a transfusion, and no surgery is involved.
 Afterward, patients need strong support and careful monitoring.
 Because it takes time to develop a new immune system, patients are closely monitored for months or even years to prevent and treat complications.

 The BMT and Cellular Therapy Program serves patients through a variety of dedicated areas.